bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

 You can also embed standalone documents with the |autoload_static| function.
 This function provides a ``<script>`` tag that replaces itself with a Bokeh plot.
-This script also checks for BokehJS and loads it, if necessary.
+This script also checks for BokehJS and loads it if necessary.
 This function let's you embed a plot with nothing but this ``<script>`` tag.

 This function takes a Bokeh model, such as a plot, that you want to display, a ``Resources`` object, and a path to load a script from.
 Then |autoload_static|
 returns a self-contained ``<script>`` tag and a block of JavaScript code.
-The JavaScript code saves to the path you provide and the ``<script>`` tag loads and runs it to display your plot on a web page.
+The JavaScript code saves to the path you provide and the ``<script>`` loads and runs it to display your plot on a web page.

 Here is how you might use |autoload_static| with a simple plot: